MartinThoma/MartinThoma.github.io/_posts/2012-07-14-when-is-matrix-multiplication-commutative.md

 title: When is matrix multiplication commutative?
 author: Martin Thoma
 date: 2012-07-14 10:49:48.000000000 +02:00
-categories:
-- Mathematics
+category: Mathematics
-tags:
-- mathematics
-- Linear algebra
+tags: mathematics, Linear algebra
 featured_image: 2012/01/vector-space.png
 ---
 Matrix multiplication in general is not commutative.
 Here is an example: